IOT-DSA/dists/changelogs/dglux_server.md

 ## 565

-- Implement an 'Update All Components' action that streams a basic table of results.
+- Implement an 'Update All Components' action that streams a basic table of results from updating the server and all DSLinks.

 ## 560